 Students may make adjustments to their schedules according to specified deadlines and procedures published on the Important Dates website.
 Students dropping all of their courses should refer to the Withdrawal Procedures below.

 Students are expected to attend all sessions of each course in which they are enrolled.
 Failure to do so may result in a lowered grade, exclusion from class at the discretion of the instructor, or an administrative drop for non-attended courses.
 Students should not assume that non-attendance will result in an automatic drop from a class (see the Student Liability for Tuition & Fees above).

 Instructors may drop any student who fails to attend the first two class meetings or fails to participate in an online class.
-Instructors may also initiate a drop or withdrawal for a student who fails to attend classes regularly. (“Drops” are up to 15% of class elapsed; “withdrawals” are up to the mid-point of the class.)
+Instructors may also initiate a drop or withdrawal for a student who fails to attend classes regularly. (“Drops” are up to 15% of class elapsed; “withdrawals” are up to the two-thirds of the class.)
 Not all instructors will exercise this option; therefore, a student should not assume that non-attendance will result in an automatic drop from a class.

 Students who receive financial aid and cease attending classes may need to repay all or a portion of their financial aid.

 Attendance by a Guest